Gartner SD-WAN Edge Magic Quadrant 2020: Aryaka no longer a part and why that is a good thing!

 4. Aryaka focuses on Enterprise customers only, not small businesses

 Because of our global network, and PoP-based architecture, we also don’t play in small, low-cost deployments as many other SD-WAN players do, who focus on the small and medium business (SMB) space.
 Our focus has always been mid-to-large enterprises with complex requirements.
 The value add we bring to small local WANs is negligible, and we don’t even participate in this segment.
-However, the Gartner MQ gives greater weight to small footprint WANs and for deployment flexibility with small platforms.
+However, the Gartner Magic Quadrant gives greater weight to small footprint WANs and for deployment flexibility with small platforms.

 5. Aryaka’s differentiation is an integrated architecture for best possible Application Performance and Service Experience